AlexBHarley/deepstream.io-website/src/tutorials/integrations/other-digital-ocean/readme.md

 deepstream start
 ```

-The output should contain these lines which indicates that the connection to the cache and storage layer were successfull
+The output should contain these lines which indicate that the connection to the cache and storage layer were successful

 ```
 INFO | cache ready